Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 14.15.
 Write a function that gets any positive integer and returns it's digital root 14.16.
 Write a function that gets any positive integer and returns it's reverse

-14.16.
+14.17.
 Write a function that gets any positive integer and determine it's prime or not

+14.18.
+Write a function that gets two positive integer(a,b) and returns a to the power b

+14.18.
+Write a function that gets two positive integer and returns nPr (Permutation)